-During the year ended December 31, 2020, the Company announced that it has entered into an option agreement to grant Silver Wolf the exclusive right to acquire a 100% interest in the Ana Maria and El Laberinto properties in Mexico (the "Option Agreement").
-In exchange, Silver Wolf will issue to Avino share purchase warrants to acquire 300,000 common shares of Silver Wolf at an exercise price of \$0.20 per share for a period of 36 months from the date of the TSX Venture Exchange's final acceptance of the Option Agreement (the "Approval Date").
+On March 11, 2021, the Company was informed that Silver Wolf received TSX Venture Exchange approval on the previously-announced entrance into an option agreement to grant Silver Wolf the exclusive right to acquire a 100% interest in the Ana Maria and El Laberinto properties in Mexico (the "Option Agreement").
+In exchange, Avino received Silver Wolf share purchase warrants to acquire 300,000 common shares of Silver Wolf at an exercise price of C\$0.20 per share for a period of 36 months from the date of the TSX Venture Exchange's final acceptance of the Option Agreement (the "Approval Date").
 In order to exercise the option, Silver Wolf will:

-- 1. Issue to Avino a total of \$600,000 in cash or common shares of Silver Wolf as follows: - a. \$50,000 in common shares of Silver Wolf within 30 days of the Approval Date; - b.
-A further \$50,000 in cash or shares of Silver Wolf at Avino's discretion on or before the first anniversary of the Approval Date; - c.
-A further \$100,000 in cash or shares of Silver Wolf at Avino's discretion on or before the second anniversary of the Approval Date; - d.
-A further \$200,000 in cash or shares of Silver Wolf at Avino's discretion on or before the third anniversary of the Approval Date; and - e.
-A further \$200,000 in cash or shares of Silver Wolf at Avino's discretion on or before the fourth anniversary of the Approval Date; and - 2.
-Incur a total of \$750,000 in exploration expenditures on the properties, as follows: - a. \$50,000 on or before the first anniversary of the Approval Date; - b.
-A further \$100,000 on or before the second anniversary of the Approval Date; and - c.
-A further \$600,000 on or before the fourth anniversary of the Approval Date.
+- 1. Issue to Avino a total of C\$600 in cash or common shares of Silver Wolf as follows: - a.
+C\$50 in common shares of Silver Wolf within 30 days of the Approval Date (received on March 26, 2021 see Note 6 for details): - b.
+A further C\$50 in cash or shares of Silver Wolf at Avino's discretion on or before the first anniversary of the Approval Date; - c.
+A further C\$100 in cash or shares of Silver Wolf at Avino's discretion on or before the second anniversary of the Approval Date; - d.
+A further C\$200 in cash or shares of Silver Wolf at Avino's discretion on or before the third anniversary of the Approval Date; and - e.
+A further C\$200 in cash or shares of Silver Wolf at Avino's discretion on or before the fourth anniversary of the Approval Date; and - 2.
+Incur a total of C\$750 in exploration expenditures on the properties, as follows: - a.
+C\$50 on or before the first anniversary of the Approval Date; - b.
+A further C\$100 on or before the second anniversary of the Approval Date; and - c.
+A further C\$600 on or before the fourth anniversary of the Approval Date.

-Under the Option Agreement, the parties intend that the first two year's payments (\$200,000 in cash or shares), and first \$150,000 in exploration work will be firm commitments by Silver Wolf.
+Under the Option Agreement, the parties intend that the first two year's payments (C\$200 in cash or shares), and first C\$150 in exploration work will be firm commitments by Silver Wolf.
 All share issuances will be based on the average volume weighted trading price of Silver Wolf's shares on the TSX Venture Exchange for the ten (10) trading days immediately preceding the date of issuance of the shares, and the shares will be subject to resale restrictions under applicable securities legislation for 4 months and a day from their date of issue.
-The Option Agreement is subject to approval by the TSX Venture Exchange.